shivannis/xandr-docs-public/xandr-docs/monetize/create-a-programmatic-guaranteed-buying-line-item.md

 The **Projected Impact Overview** calculates the projected spend, media cost, partner fees, and revenue for a line item based on your current settings.
 It is composed of the following parts:

 - **Spend Breakdown** - The media cost and the Buyer Auction Service Charge (BASC) charged by Microsoft Advertising.
-For more information on BASC, see [Understanding Your Pricing Terms](understanding-your-pricing-terms.md) (separate login required).
+For more information on BASC, see [Understanding Your Pricing Terms](understanding-your-pricing-terms.md).
 - **Partner Fees** - Third-party fees associated with the line item.
 - **Revenue** - The projected margin based on the line item's revenue type.